Biology

 [BIOLMIN] Biology Minor (does not have specializations)

-1. Save a copy of the Checklist for Majors and the recommended electives for your chosen major and career
+- Save a copy of the recommended electives for your chosen major and career

-6. Check out the biology website for course rotation lists and schedules, research opportunities and funding, scholarships, student clubs and organizations, internships and jobs, and information about our graduate program.
+- Check out the rest of the biology website pages for course rotation lists and schedules, research opportunities and funding, scholarships, student clubs and organizations, internships and jobs, and information about our graduate program.

-Students pursuing an undergraduate Biology degree at CWU can earn a Bachelor of Science major (Biology BS), Bachelor of Arts major (Biology BA), or a Biology minor.
-Those pursuing a Biology BS major must pick one of the four BS specializations.
-We recommend that students meet with the Biology and Health Careers Advisor and faculty mentor for help with picking their major.
+Students pursuing an undergraduate Biology degree at CWU can earn a Bachelor of Science major (Biology B.S.), Bachelor of Arts major (Biology B.A.), or a Biology minor.
+Those pursuing a Biology B.S. major must pick one of the four B.S. specializations.
+We recommend that students meet with the Biology Academic Advisor and (faculty) Biology Major Advisor and, if applicable, a Health Careers Advisor for help with picking their major.

 Biology major courses are organized into five groups (see the Current Course Requirements Chart, above, for specific courses within these groups):